 \subsection{Synthetic data}

 We first test on synthetic data for both purely directed and purely common causes.
-The functions used to generate this synthetic data were adapted from the work of \cite{mitrovic2018causal}, who used them to test performance of KCDC and compare its performance to IGCI.
+The functions used to generate this synthetic data were adapted from the work of \citep{mitrovic2018causal}, who used them to test performance of KCDC and compare its performance to IGCI.
 As such, we believe using similar synthetic functions and the same range of synthetic noise distributions provides a fair and robust benchmark of KCDC, IGCI, and their modifications.

-On the directed synthetic datasets, we compare the modified algorithms to the original to determine whether the modification noticeably reduced their performance in detecting directed causal structure.
-Our experiments show that modKCDC and modIGCI preserve the high level of performance of the original KCDC and IGCI algorithms on directed data.
+On the synthetic directed datasets, we compare the modified algorithms to the original to determine whether the modification noticeably reduced the performance in detecting directed causal structure.
+Our experiments show modKCDC and modIGCI preserve the level of performance of the original KCDC and IGCI algorithms.